 In a nutshell, there isn’t a bad room type.
 While some are bigger than others, they all follow a similar design formula: light grey walls, padded headboards, tall windows with floor-length curtains, desks, and large wooden cabinets for storage.
 Some overlook the terrace, others the street, and a handful have a partial view of the castle.
 Beds have super-comfy mattresses and crisp white linen topped with throws and cushions (in purple, orange or lime green, depending on which wing you’re in), although doubles have 2 single duvets, which we found a little peculiar.
 Bathrooms are lined with black tiles and come with fluffy towels, tonnes of toiletries and, in larger rooms, robes and slippers.
 Some of the more expensive rooms feature Quim Domene artwork.

-We stayed in a Superior Room, the smallest category, but we still had just enough space to relax after a busy day of sightseeing.
-These rooms can be set up as twins and most have tubs with overhead showers; they're great if you’re on a budget, but it’s worth paying a little extra for a bigger Deluxe Room if you can, as they have sitting areas with an enticing sofa (which can be made up as an extra bed), plus separate baths and walk-in showers in many.
-The 1-Bedroom Suites and slightly larger Family Suites have separate lounges with 2 single sofabeds.
+We stayed in a Guest Room, the smallest category, but we still had just enough space to relax after a busy day of sightseeing.
+These rooms can be set up as twins and most have tubs with overhead showers; they're great if you’re on a budget (the Deluxe Rooms are the same size but have a bathtub).
+But it’s worth paying a little extra for a bigger Premium Room if you can, as they have sitting areas with an enticing sofa (which can be made up as an extra bed), plus many have separate baths and walk-in showers.
+The Lofts and slightly larger Family Suites have separate lounges with sofabeds.

-For those who really want to splurge, the 2 Deluxe Suites are breathtaking.
+For those who really want to splurge, the 2 Lifestyle Suites are breathtaking.
 Named after famous Czech authors (one, of course, is Franz Kafka, the other Milan Kundera), they’re located at the top of the old building and so benefit from high ceilings.
-They’re a great option for families or friends, as they have 2 bedrooms (a double and a twin, each with an ensuite with a freestanding tub and walk-in shower), plus a huge living/dining area with sofabeds.
+They’re a great option for families or friends, as they have 2 bedrooms (a double and a twin, each with an ensuite with a freestanding tub and walk-in shower), plus a huge living/dining area.

 - Air conditioning